 Demographic model results were also variable in their estimates of founding population sizes in Hawaii.
 Some models produced estimates as high as 10,000 founding individuals, which seems implausible given the incredibly long distance between North America and Hawaii.
 Off-course migratory monarchs have been documented in relatively large numbers well outside of their North American range, with periodic reports of hundreds to thousands of monarchs in the United Kingdom in some years; these monarch records generally coincide with unusual weather patterns and are often correlated with aberrant records of migratory North America birds (reference).
 However, North America to the UK encompasses a much shorter distance than North America to Hawaii, and we are not aware of any comparable records of large-scale monarch influxes into Hawaii.
 A more likely scenario is that a small number of founding individuals reached Hawaii and then rapidly expanded their numbers in an area with abundant host plants and naïve predators.
-A single gravid female monarch may lay an average of more than 700 eggs in her lifetime (Oberhauser 1997), potentially mitigating some of the bottleneck effects associated with initial establishment (any references from other systems to support this?).
+The extremely wide range of parameter estimates for founding population size and timing may reflect that, in practice, it is difficult to distinguish between a very recent strong bottleneck versus a more distant but less severe bottleneck.
+We also note that a single gravid female monarch may lay an average of more than 700 eggs in her lifetime (Oberhauser 1997), potentially mitigating some of the strong post-establishment genetic drift that normally accompanies population bottlenecks.

+potentially mitigating some of the bottleneck effects associated with initial establishment (any references from other systems to support this?).
 Our model results do provide some support for this, since the model iterations with recent establishments also tended to have smaller establishment population sizes.

 In contrast to variable estimates of establishment timing and founding population size, demographic models were very consistent in suggesting very low contemporary migration rates (on the order of 0.00001 individuals per generation from NA to Hawaii and vice versa).
 Our results thus contrast with those of Pierce et al (2014a), whose methods suggested much higher migration rates (nearly 10 individuals/generations) for both North America to Hawaii and vice versa.
-We are more confident in our results than those of Pierce et al. (2014) due to (1) the much larger number of sampled loci (2) the more realistic demographic model that we used in our analysis and (3) the absence of modern records of North America -> Hawaii movement.
+We are more confident in our results than those of Pierce et al. (2014) due to (1) the much larger number of sampled loci (2) the more realistic demographic model that we used in our analysis and (3) the absence of modern records of regular North America -> Hawaii establishment.